-- 5. For the first time, the elections to each of the three Houses of the General Synod will be conducted online.
-In each diocese or other electoral area, there will be an online facility for making nominations and for casting votes (referred to in these Notes as "the online elections portal").
-The presiding officer for each election will run the online facility (as part of the presiding officer's conduct of the election overall), with the assistance of a body chosen by the Business Committee of the General Synod.
-In all likelihood, that body will be Civica Election Services (formerly Electoral Reform Services and referred to in these Notes as "CES") (Southbank Central, 30 Stamford Street, London, England, SE1 9LQ, Tel: +44 (0)113 244 1404 website: www.civica.com).
-Each presiding officer must appoint whichever body the Business Committee chooses (and no other body or individual) to assist in the conduct of the online election in the diocese or other electoral area. - 6.
+- 5. The 2021 elections to each of the three Houses of the General Synod will be the first to be conducted online.
+In each diocese or other electoral area, there will be an online facility for making nominations and for casting votes ("the online elections portal").
+The presiding officer for each election will run the online elections portal as part of their conduct of the election overall, with the assistance of Civica Election Services ("CES"; formerly Electoral Reform Services, website: www.civica.com), the body chosen by the Business Committee of the General Synod.
+Each presiding officer must appoint CES (and no other body or individual) to assist in the conduct of the online election in the diocese or other electoral area. - 6.
 It is, though, to be stressed that an elector wishing to make a nomination or cast a vote is not obliged to use the online elections portal; rather, any elector is free to continue to use the paper-based system and will do so unless he or she provides the presiding officer with an email address.
 If an elector does provide an email address, that elector must use the online elections portal to make nominations or vote.
 For an elector who does not provide an email address, it may nevertheless be prudent to notify the presiding officer that he or she wishes to continue to use the paper-based system.
-It will be the responsibility of the Presiding Officer to ensure that any paper nominations or votes are transferred onto the online elections portal.
+It will be the responsibility of the presiding officer to ensure that any paper nominations or votes are transferred onto the online elections portal.

-E ELECTORAL AREAS
+ELECTORAL AREAS

-- 7. As a starting point, the diocese is the electoral area in both the proctorial and the House of Laity elections; but in either case a diocese may be divided into two or more electoral areas, with the number of representatives to be elected for the diocese being apportioned between those areas (but see paragraph 8 below).
+- 7. As a starting point, the diocese is the electoral area in both the proctorial and the House of Laity elections; but in either case a diocese may be divided into two or more electoral areas, with the number of representatives to be elected for the diocese being apportioned between those areas1 (but see paragraph 8 below).
 In a proctorial election, the decision rests with the archbishop of the province acting in response to a formal petition of the clerical electors in the diocese concerned.
 In a House of Laity election, the diocesan synod has the power to create electoral areas. - 8.
 Dioceses are however reminded of the requirement that, where a diocese is divided into electoral areas, at least three seats must be assigned to each area.
 Therefore, a diocese entitled to elect five or fewer clerical members or five or fewer lay members cannot divide into electoral areas, even though it elects a total of at least six members to the General Synod overall. - 9.
 Where a diocese has been divided for the purposes of the House of Laity election, the whole electoral process must be conducted in each area as if that area were a separate diocese.
-This means that each area is to be treated as a separate diocese for the purposes of the CRR.
-There is only one case where this rule does not apply see paragraph 36. - 10.
-Canon H 2 contains no similar general provision for each electoral area to be treated as a separate diocese for the purposes of a proctorial election.
-But broadly the same result is achieved by paragraph 2(b) of Canon H2 and its subsequent provisions (and see also Clergy ER Rules 2(3) and 7(2)).
+This means that each area is to be treated as a separate